luuppiry/luuppi-next/README.md

 [Luuppi ry](https://luuppi.fi) is the subject association for students studying mathematics, statistical data analysis, and computer science at Tampere University.
 Since 1969, Luuppi has been actively promoting the interests of its members and organizing a variety of free-time activities.
 It proudly holds the distinction of being the largest subject association at the [University of Tampere](https://www.tuni.fi/en)!

 ## About this Repository
 This repository is the foundation of [luuppi.fi](https://luuppi.fi) website.
 It contains two main components: a Content Management System (CMS) powered by [Strapi](https://strapi.io/), and the website's frontend built using [Next.js](https://nextjs.org/).
 This project is led by Luuppi's **WWW / IT representatives**, who are elected annually through a voting process.
-If you have any questions about the repository, you can contact the team at **webmaster@luuppi.fi**."
+If you have any questions about the repository, you can contact the team at **webmaster@luuppi.fi**.

 ## Development setup
 ### Frontend (_next_)